From Rusty to Like-New: A Step-by-Step Guide to Cleaning Your Blackstone Griddle

 b.
 Using a cover to protect from the elements

 When not in use, cover your Blackstone Griddle with a weatherproof cover.
-This will protect it from the elements, such as rain, snow, and UV rays.
+This will protect it from elements like rain, snow, and UV rays.
 A cover will also prevent dust and debris from accumulating on the griddle surface.

 c.
 Seasoning your griddle after cleaning

-After cleaning your Blackstone Griddle, it is important to season it before using it again.
+After cleaning your Blackstone Griddle, seasoning it before using it again is essential.
 Seasoning involves applying a thin layer of oil to the griddle surface and heating it to create a non-stick coating.
 This will prevent food from sticking to the griddle and make it easier to clean in the future.

 Conclusion: Enjoying Your Like-New Blackstone Griddle